 - 4.4 Prepare the System Builder job file

-- 4.5 Configure metered energy
+- 4.5 Configure emergency lighting test

-- 4.6 Plan installation
+- 4.6 Configure metered energy

-- 4.7 Plan commissioning
+- 4.7 Plan installation - 4.8 Plan commissioning

 4.1 Onboarding

 A series of tickets need to be handled by Global Software Operations (GSO) and the Customer Remote Operations Center (C-ROC) to onboard a new site.
 Onboarding needs to be finished before requesting licenses and creating work orders.